spencer-shadley/completed-class/class-content/20-State/01-Activities/22-Stu_Mini_Project/README.md

 ## Instructions

-- Open the [Unsolved](Unsolved) folder and install dependencies by running `npm install` at the project root.
+- Open the [Unsolved](Unsolved) directory and install dependencies by running `npm install` at the project root.

 - Open another tab in your terminal and run `mongod`.